OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 ## Overview

-> Note: this page covers Fsurf rev 0 and Fsurf rev 2, places where the two versions differ
+> Note: this page covers Fsurf version 1.x and Fsurf version 2.x, places where
-> are indicated through blockquotes like this or using inline text.
-Fsurf rev 0 is the current
+> the two versions differ are indicated through blockquotes like this or using
+> inline text.
+Fsurf v1.x is the current production version and v2.x is
-> production script and rev 2 is currently in beta testing.
+> currently in beta testing.

 In this section, we will demonstrate how to use the `fsurf` utility by analyzing